-- 1. Open the Explorer by clicking Open file under the Mapping file field. - 2.
-Select the required XML file. - → The file path of the XML file is displayed in the Mapping file field. - 3.
-Alternatively, you can enter the file path of the XML file in the Mapping file field directly.
+- 1. Open the Explorer by clicking the Open file button under the Mapping file field. - 2.
+Select the required XML file.

+\mapsto The file path of the XML file is displayed in the Mapping file field.

+3. Alternatively, you can enter the file path of the XML file in the Mapping file field directly.